 The Great God Pan explores the questions of what is lost and what is won when we are exposed to potentially life-changing truths?

 The 2019 Spring Dance Concert features a mix of dance styles from faculty and guest choreographers.

-The Spring Dance Concert is a food drive for Open Door Ministries of High Point.
+The Spring Dance Concert is free and open to the public with a food donation at the door.
+All donations are collected for Open Door Ministries of High Point.
 Reserve your complimentary ticket and bring a non-perishable food item to donate at the door to help our local community.

 Directed by Michael Huie

 Of all the plays written by William Shakespeare perhaps none is as accessible and funny as A MIDSUMMER NIGHT’S DREAM.
 It is the the eve of Duke Theseus’ wedding day and a group of less-than-talented actors are preparing a play for the big event.
 Two young couples run off into a dark forest trying to solve their relationship problems where they encounter Puck, a fairy who loves to create chaos.
 Throw in the Queen of the Fairies falling in love with a donkey and a play-within-a-play guaranteed to bring the house down and you have….
 A MIDSUMMER NIGHT’S DREAM.

 Tickets will be available on March 25, 2019.

 WHAT TO BRING WITH YOU FOR A SHOW: Nothing!
 After you have confirmed your tickets, your name will be on our list and we will check you in at the door.
 Please arrive at least 15 minutes early.
 All shows are general admission.

 The Empty Space Theatre is located in McInnis Hall, the small building adjacent to Slane Student Center and the Roberts Hall Reflecting Pool.
 McInnis hall is between map marker 25 and 26 on this campus map.